 To be honest, I wasn’t particularly fond of the galette des rois the first time I tasted it.
 The frangipane filling was too rich, and I was underwhelmed by its unexceptional flavor.
 This may have been due to the fact that the fabrication of most galettes des rois, including those found at pastry shops, is often not artisanal these days.
-Nevertheless, I have since grown to love this traditional cake after my husband made them a few years ago.
+Nevertheless, I have since grown to love this traditional cake after D made them a few years ago.
 Every Christmas season, we make about a dozen yule log cakes for our family and friends.
-Having quite a bit of buttercream left over one year, my husband used it to make the filling for a couple of galettes des rois.
+Having quite a bit of buttercream left over one year, D used it to make the filling for a couple of galettes des rois.
 Rather than mixing the butter with pastry cream to make a frangipane filling, he incorporated the buttercream into an almond cream enhanced with rum.
 That year, we shared one of the galettes with the retired French couple across the hall from us.
-Like me, the lady of the house wasn’t a fan of galettes des rois, but she said that my husband’s was undoubtedly the best she had ever eaten.
+Like me, the lady of the house wasn’t a fan of galettes des rois, but she said that D’s was undoubtedly the best she had ever eaten.

 This year, I decided to try my hand at making one myself.
 I really wanted to make everything from scratch, but given that the Epiphany was in the middle of the week, I didn’t have enough time to make my own pâte feuilletée.
 Inspired by a recipe from one of my French pastry magazines, I opted for a filling of pure almond cream sans pastry cream for a more pronounced almond flavor.
-Despite using pre-prepared sheets of puff pastry, the galette turned out just as good as the one that my husband had made a couple of years ago!
+Despite using pre-prepared sheets of puff pastry, the galette turned out just as good as the one that D had made a couple of years ago!
 My coworkers gobbled it up within minutes and were asking for the recipe afterwards.
 Maybe next year I’ll attempt to make the pâte feuilletée myself.

-Galette des Rois
+The French King Cake: Galette des Rois

-2 round sheets of puff pastry (22 cm diameter)*
+- 2 round sheets of puff pastry (22 cm diameter)*

-40 g sugar
+- 40 g sugar

-50 ml water
+- 50 ml water

-120 g butter, room temperature
+- 120 g butter, room temperature

-150 g almond flour
+- 150 g almond flour

-120 g powdered sugar
+- 120 g powdered sugar

-15 g corn starch
+- 15 g corn starch

-2 large eggs
+- 2 large eggs

-2 tbspns rum
+- 2 tbsp rum

 - Boil 50 ml of water and dissolve 40 g of sugar in it.
 Set aside to allow to cool.

 - Cut the butter into cubes and cream it using the paddle attachment of your mixer.
 Add the almond flour and powdered sugar to the creamed butter and mix.
 Then, carefully add the corn starch to avoid any splatter.
 Increase the mixing speed without allowing the mix to integrate too much air.
 Scrape down the sides of the mixing bowl.
 Then, add 90 g of egg (about 1.5 eggs) to the mixture and continue to mix gently.
 Once incorporated, add the rum and mix with a spatula.

 - Fill a pastry bag with the almond cream.
 Starting from the center of one of the puff pastry sheet, pipe concentric circles up to about 3.5-4 cm from the edge of the sheet.
 Place a little charm, such as a mini baby doll within the almond cream.
 Brush the outer edge of the pastry sheet with the cooled syrup.

 - Place the second pastry sheet on top of the first sheet.
 Gently push out any air trapped between the sheets and seal the two sheets together with your fingers.
 Be sure to completely seal the sheets, otherwise the almond cream will leak from the galette while baking.
 Brush the surface of the puff pastry with the remaining egg mix.
 Then, place the galette in the fridge for 15 minutes.
 Pre-heat the oven to 210°C (410°F).

 - Take the galette out of the fridge, and cut notches along the edge of the galette about every 1 cm using the back of a knife blade.
 Then, poke a tiny hole in the center of the surface of the galette.
 Using a knife, draw semi-circles from the center to the edge without piercing the pastry sheet.
 Place the galette on a rimless baking sheet lined with parchment paper and bake for 15 minutes at 210°C, then lower the temperature to 180°C (360°F) for 40 minutes.
 As soon as the galette comes out of the oven, brush the surface with the remaining syrup.